The John Paul Stevens Public Interest Fellowships: $5000 for the three eligible applications with the highest scores.

 No. Judicial externships are not eligible for these summer fellowships.
 Court-based legal assistance, such as Family Law Facilitators’ Offices and Self-Help Centers do qualify.

-Yes and No. Yes, you are eligible for UCOP and for John Paul Stevens Fellowships.
+Yes and No. Yes, you are eligible for Summer Public Service and John Paul Stevens Fellowships.
 No, you are not eligible for KHLF Fellowships.

 I plan to work in public interest this summer, but I haven’t secured a job by the deadline, can I still apply?